ccandreva/Wrapper/Wrapper/documents/ReadMe.txt

+Wrapper 1.0 devel snapshot

+This snapshot is an update of NukeWrapper for Zikula.
+The changes are:
+1) Rename module from NukeWrapper to Wrapper
+2) Rename config file to Wrapper.conf.php, and have it looked for in the Zikula /config/ directory
+3) An a type=file function for wrapping files without modifying them.
+This is intended to allow Zikula permissions to protect  any file that is available for download.
+4) Add a FileDirs array to control what directories files may be downloaded from.

+To truely protect files, they must be blocked for direct access via the system .htaccess file

+Everything else should be the same.

 This package contains:
 1. The NukeWrapper standalone script and module;
 2. Optional htaccess files for ShortURLs (one for redirecting any HTML file in a PostNuke